magenta/magenta/demos/sketch-rnn-js/README.md

 ```
 p0 = 1 means the pen stays on the paper at the next stroke.
 p1 = 1 means the pen will is now above the paper after this stroke.
 The next stroke will be the start of a new line.
-p2 = 1 means the drawing has stopped.  stop drawing anything!
+p2 = 1 means the drawing has stopped.
+Stop drawing anything!
 ```

 The drawing will be decomposed into a list of `[dx, dy, p0, p1, p2]` strokes.